KIIS-AI-and-machine-learning/kiis-ai-and-machine-learning.github.io/index.md

 - Read [Nvidia to Build AI Supercomputer and New HQ in Taiwan](https://decrypt.co/320840/nvidia-to-build-ai-supercomputer-and-new-hq-in-taiwan)
 - Read [Can the U.S. Outpace China in AI and Stop a Chip War Over Taiwan?
 Experts Clash Over the High-Stakes Semiconductor Race](https://opentodebate.org/news_article/can-the-u-s-outpace-china-in-ai-and-stop-a-chip-war-over-taiwan-experts-clash-over-the-high-stakes-semiconductor-race/)

-1. What are the most important things you learned about the course topics from the readings?
+1. What are the most important things you learned about the course topics from the homework?
 Explain.
 2. How have you used generative AI in the past in your learning process?
 Do you think you have used in ways that enhance rather than hinder your learning?
 Explain.
-3. Over this course's duration, I will be challenging you to learn to use generative AI in new ways and to analyze this use using metacognition.
+3. Over this course's duration, I will be challenging you to learn to use generative AI in new ways and to analyze your own learning using metacognition.

 ### In addition to the normal stuff, be sure to pack all of the following in your carry-on bag (not your checked luggage.)